Amarjit-ph/Amarjit-ph/README.md

   <img src="https://komarev.com/ghpvc/?username=Amarjit-ph&label=Profile+views"/>
 </p>

-A Software Engineer with excellent problem-solving skills and a team player with hands-on experience in different levels of design & development of Software Products,<br>Energetic & passionate about developing products that empower people and provide great value to people's lives.
+A Software Engineer with excellent problem-solving skills and a team player with hands-on experience in different levels of design and development of data-driven software products, Highly passionate about developing products that empower people with great user empathy.

 <b> CONNECT WITH ME</b>